The quintessential New Orleans dish, traditionally served on Mondays.

 This dish holds a very special place in my heart.
 While I have many favorite dishes, and have had fabulous meals the likes of which come along very rarely ... this is tops.
 It's delicious, it's cheap, it's simple, and it makes me feel good.
 It's the number one comfort food in the world for me.
 It's the last meal I want to eat before I die.

 You'll probably want to fiddle with it each time you make it, and arrive at the exact, instinctual combinations of seasonings that you like.
 Feel free to alter this recipe to your taste, but don't stray too far.

-You can make this dish completely vegetarian, and it's still really good; instructions are below.
+You can make this dish completely vegetarian, and it's still good; instructions are below.

-This recipe is featured on pages 116-117 of the 2001 Frommer's Guide to New Orleans, for which I also wrote a bunch of restaurant reviews.
+This recipe has been featured in several editions of the Frommer's Guide to New Orleans, for which I also wrote a bunch of restaurant reviews.
 Neato!
 (Alas, it's since been edited out for space, but it was very cool while it lasted.)

 - 1 pound red kidney beans, dry

 - As much garlic as you like, minced (I like lots, 5 or 6 cloves)